Key Legislation

 Restored HIV care access for over 10,000 Floridians who had lost coverage after the DeSantis administration slashed ADAP funding.
 Note: this is a temporary stopgap through June 30, 2026; longer-term ADAP funding depends on the budget special session.
 Creates the Prescription Reduction Incentives and Competition Enhancement (PRICE) Act, establishing international benchmark pricing for prescription drugs.

-Domestic Violence and Protection Injunctions HB 277 Passed!
+Domestic Violence and Protection Injunctions - HB 277

 Requires FDLE to enter protective injunctions into the statewide database.
 Increases relocation assistance for domestic violence victims from $1,500 to $2,500 per claim.
 Adds threats to kill family pets as a factor judges can consider when issuing injunctions.
 Enhances penalties for repeat domestic violence offenders.

-Law Enforcement Officer Interactions with Individuals with Autism Spectrum Passed!
+Law Enforcement Officer Interactions with Individuals with Autism Spectrum Disorder Program - SB 418

 Creates a voluntary program to improve law enforcement interactions with autistic individuals during traffic stops.
 Provides officers with training and standardized protocols.